Urban Air Quality and Traffic Emissions: How EURO-6d and Emission Control Technology will Address the Problem

 - What short term measures can EU cities apply to improve their compliance

 - Is there a one-fits-all solution?

-The full presentation delivered by John Cooper, Director General of FuelsEurope is available for download (see box at the bottom of the page).
+The full presentation delivered by John Cooper, Director General of FuelsEurope is available for download here.